MirageNet/Mirage/CONTRIBUTING.md

 * **List some other similar projects where this enhancement exists.**
 * **Specify which version of the project you're using.**
 * **Specify the current environment you're using.** if this is a useful information.
-* **Provide a specific use case** - Often we get requests for a feature not realizing there is already a way to fulfill their use case.
+* **Provide a specific use case:** Often we get requests for a feature not realizing there is already a way to fulfill their use case.
 In other words, don't just give us a solution, give us a problem.

 ### Creating Pull Requests